SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** It completed too many quick basics which we have learnt from Multemedia and Embedding articles.
 So finally feels good after finishing this.

 **Link to work:** Link to this work is https://github.com/SrRohitKandpal/MDN-SPlash-Page-Assessment

+## Day 47: April 27, 2017

+**Today's Progress**: Today move ahead in HTTP and learnt HTTp caching techniques.

+**Thoughts:** It's not as much digestable at first but I know it will be after another reading and practice.

+**Link to work:** No links to show roday.